du-phan/Human-Activity-Recognition/README.md

 The idea and dataset are based on the article “Accurate Activity Recognition in a Home Setting” of Tim van Kasteren, Athanasios Noulas, Gwenn Englebienne and Ben Krose.

+We also tried 2 other approaches: one used k-Near Neighbors algorithm and one used Artificial Neural Network.

+The error rate is approximately 25%.